Criminal Intelligence Service Austria at a glance

 The Economic Crime Department also deals with all kinds of fraud, including Internet fraud and currency counterfeiting as well as gambling and money laundering.

 Asset recovery is another priority.
 The confiscation of the proceeds from crime hits the vital nerve of criminal organisations.
 If they are deprived of funds, they lack the means for preparing new crimes.
 Crime increasingly moves from the streets to the Internet.
-Criminal Intelligence Service Austria has responded to this development and established the “Cybercrime Competence Center” (C4).
+Criminal Intelligence Service Austria has responded to this development and established the “Cybercrime Competence Centre” (C4).

 Back to Overview